 If— Guidance for a Virtuous, Stoic Life

-After my last poem interpretation for The Gods of the Copybook Headings I saw a recommendation to another poem of Rudyard Kipling: If—.
-It is a shorter poem, but each sentence has a deep meaning.
-Kipling must have had a deep understanding of human nature.
+After my last poem interpretation for The Gods of the Copybook Headings, I saw a recommendation for another poem by Rudyard Kipling: If—.
+It is a shorter poem, but each sentence has a profound meaning.
+Kipling must have had an in-depth understanding of human nature.

 As I described in my article Learning Poems in August, I wanted to learn this poem and I did.
 It became my serenity prayer for these times.

 The poem was written in 1895 and published in 1910 in Brother Square Toes.
 It is considered to be a prime example of Victorian Stoicism.
 Kipling wrote this poem for his son as a guideline to become a man.

 The poem consists of four stanzas of equal length with a rhyme scheme of ABABCDCD (except the first stanza with AAAABCBC).
 It summarizes virtues and moral values to follow for a good life and a good character.
 He tells his son how to deal with loss and failure.

 Each stanza consists of multiple sentences starting with

 If the last stanza resolves what will happen if the reader follows these virtues.

 If you can keep your head when all about you